Varying Coefficient Model via Adaptive Spline Fitting: Adaptive spline fitting methods

 for some index $j$ with $u_0=0,u_{K+1}=1$. \end{definition} \begin{theorem} Suppose $y=\beta(u)^TX+\epsilon, u\sim \mathrm{Unif}(0,1), \epsilon \sim N(0,\sigma^2)$ where $X$ is bounded and $\beta(u)$ is a bounded continuous function.
 Moreover, assume $X,\ u,\ \epsilon$ are independent.
 Let $0<c_1<\ldots <c_K <1$ be the turning points in Definition~\ref{turningpoint} and $d_1<\ldots <d_L$ be the selected knots with $m_s=n^{-\alpha}\ (\alpha > 0)$, then for $0<\gamma<1-\alpha$ and $\lambda_0$ large enough,

-\end{theorem} Details of the proof are in Section~3.1 of the supplementary material.
-Although the adaptive spline fitting method is motivated by a piece-wise linear model, Theorem 1 shows that with probability approaching 1 we can detect all the turning points accurately under general varying coefficient functions.
+\end{theorem} Although the adaptive spline fitting method is motivated by a piece-wise linear model, Theorem 1 shows that with probability approaching 1, we can detect all the turning points accurately under general varying coefficient functions.
 The selected knots could be a superset of the real turning points especially when $\lambda_0$ is small, so we tune $\lambda_0$ with \textsc{bic} (\ref{equ:polynomialspline_BIC}) which penalizes the number of selected knots, to find the optimal set.

 When the varying coefficient functions are piece-wise linear, each coefficient $\beta_j(u)\ (j=1,\ldots,p)$ can be almost surely defined as

 where $c_{j,0}=0$, $c_{j,K_j+1}=1$ and $(a_{j,k}-a_{j,k+1})^2 + (b_{j,k}-b_{j,k+1})^2 > 0\ (k=1,\ldots,K_j)$ if $K_j \geq 1$.
 When $K_j=0$ the varying coefficient $\beta_j(u)$ is a simple linear function of $u$, otherwise we call $c_{j,k}\ (k=1,\ldots,K_j)$ the change points for coefficients $\beta_j(u)$, because the linear relationship varies before and after these points.
 Then $\bigcup_{K_j \geq 1} \{c_{j,1},\ldots,c_{j,K_j}\}$ are all the change points of the entire varying coefficient function.
 In Theorem~\ref{theorem2}, we show that the adaptive knots selection method can almost surely discover the change points of $\beta(u)$ without false positive selection.